donguree/hal-libs-header/documentation_mo/source/gal.rst

 Testing
 *******

-To test the implementation of the GAL, webOS provides SoCTS (SoC Test Suite) tests.
-The SoCTS checks the basic operation of the GAL and verifies the kernel event operation for the module by using a test execution file.
-For details, see GAL Unit Test in SoCTS Unit Test Specification.
+| To test the implementation of the GAL, webOS provides SoCTS (SoC Test Suite) tests.
+| The SoCTS checks the basic operation of the GAL and verifies the kernel event operation for the module by using a test execution file.
+| For details, see :doc:`GAL Unit Test in SoCTS Unit Test Specification </part4/socts/Documentation/source/producer-manual/producer-manual_hal/producer-manual_hal-gal>`.

 References